xloem/knockoffmonitor/README.md

+Simple next step:
+- see if there is a java->smali compiler, then the existing apktool build can be temporarily used for java code

 Proposal for next step:
 - Let's see if one of jadx's decompilation modes creates a codebase that will simply compile.
 If so, then a better mode can be used for individual classes.
 If not, then the classes can be manually compiled with a workable classpath.